anthonychu/functions-quickstart-go-azd-service-bus/README.md

     ```

     > [!NOTE]
-    > The `ServiceBusConnection` will be empty for local development.
+    > The `AzureFunctionsJobHost__customHandler__description__defaultExecutablePath` setting overrides the default executable path in `host.json` to use the locally built binary.
+The `ServiceBusConnection` will be empty for local development.
 You'll need an actual Service Bus connection for full testing, which will be provided after deployment to Azure.

 2. Install the required Go dependencies: